The Best Easy-to-Make Moist Banana Cake Recipe

 - 125g butter

-- 150g sugar, - Muscovado Sugar is great for this recipe but any sugar you have handy still make a great cake
+- 150g sugar, Muscovado sugar is great for this recipe but any sugar you have handy still makes a great cake

 - 1 teaspoon vanilla extract

 - 190g self-raising flour

 - 1 large pinch of nutmeg (optional but recommended)

 - 1 large pinch of mixed spice (optional but recommended)

 Preheating Your Oven

 I always use a mini/toaster oven for this recipe because it heats up more quickly and is much more economical to run that a regular/large oven when baking or cooking smaller amounts of food.
 For this recipe, you need to preheat your oven to 170C or Gas Mark 3.